 From the Chair

-Carolina Planning faculty are offering their perspectives on what COVID-19 means for cities through a podcast series put together by the Center for Urban and Regional Studies.
-You can hear Mai Nguyen discuss housing, Bill Lester the service industry, Nichola Lowe manufacturing, Charles Edwards supply chain, and Nikhil Kaza on surveillance methods.
+The pandemic has made the need for planners even clearer.
+COVID has highlighted how inequities in employment, mobility, and housing lead to greater health risk.
+Carolina Planning faculty are offering their perspectives on what this through a podcast series put together by the Center for Urban and Regional Studies.
+You can hear Mai Nguyen discuss housing, Bill Lester the service industry, Nichola Lowe manufacturing, Charles Edwards supply chain, Emil Malizia urban centers, Meenu Tewari economic resiliency, and Nikhil Kaza on surveillance methods.

 Chair, City & Regional Planning